nanocodex/SimpleWebApplication/README.md

 1. The "View Users/Customers" pages causing a 500 Server Error when accessing it before the database is created
 2. The alert pop-ups for creating, updating, and deleting entries had some styling issues.
 For example,
-  a.
-The pop-ups were too close to the navigation bar
+   - The pop-ups were too close to the navigation bar
-  b.
-Closing animations were abrupt
+   - Closing animations were abrupt
-  c.
-The original HTML for the pop-ups were outdated, causing the close button to render incorrectly
+   - The original HTML for the pop-ups were outdated, causing the close button to render incorrectly

 Annoyed by these minor inconveniences, I took it upon myself to fix the Web App over my school holidays.
 And now, it is done! 🥳